FAQs Gift Aid

 it - no need to provide donor information.
 For full terms, visit hmrc.gov.uk.

-The HMRC website had detailed guidance notes on completing
+The HMRC website has guidance on completing Gift Aid declarations.

 The above is intended as guidance only.
 We

 recommend that you contact the relevant organisations with specific

 reference to insurance, legal, health and safety and child

 protection requirements.
 Community Inspired Ltd cannot be held

 responsible for any decisions or actions taken by a PTA, based on

 the guidance provided.

 Share this page